 One of the tests which needed further guidance was the substantial increase in turnover test.
-The ATO’s guidelines state that if an entity’s increase in current GST turnover meets the 12.5 per cent, 25 per cent or 50 per cent increase thresholds, it is necessary to compare the entity’s current turnover for the month immediately before the applicable turnover test period with its current GST turnover for the month immediately before the start of the twelve, or six, or three months.
+The ATO’s guidelines state that if an entity’s increase in current GST turnover meets the 12.5 percent, 25 percent or 50 percent increase thresholds, it is necessary to compare the entity’s current turnover for the month immediately before the applicable turnover test period with its current GST turnover for the month immediately before the start of the 12, or 6, or 3 months.

 Importantly, the deadline for payment of the first two JobKeeper fortnights was extended to 8 May, however it is important to note that the payment for the third JobKeeper fortnight ends on 10 May, so the third payment is also effectively due on 8 May.

 In addition, the claim process for JobKeeper opened on 4 May, so employers are now able to identify and maintain their eligible employees, and make the first monthly declaration in order to receive the payment from the ATO.
 The process is also open for eligible business participants, and further to the Legislative Instrument on 1 May, religious practitioners who are not employees.

 1. Exceptions apply to gifts and grants from government in certain circumstances

 Yesterday, 8 April, the Australian Parliament passed the legislation to enable JobKeeper payments to begin to flow to employers from the start of May, and the Treasurer has announced rules governing eligibility for the payments which, as of last night, remain in draft form.